LautaroJayat/twitter_bot/README.md

 const TB = require('quick-twitter-bot');
 //
 //

 //  Lets tweet something
 TB.newTweet('Hi from my Lazy twitter bot!', options)
     .then(response=>console.log(response));
-    //  The output of this promise is the actual response that the API provides, in JSON format.
+//  The output of this promise is the actual response that the API provides,
+//  in JSON format.
 //  The 'options' object should contain only the keys that the API provides
 //
 //
 //

 //  Now lets post something with an image TB.newTweetWithMedia('Check my cool photo!', './image.jpg', options)
     .then(response=>console.log(response))
 //  Twitter api server response in JSON format
 //  The 'options' object should contain only the keys that the API provides
 //
 //
 //

 //  Now lets search some tweets
 TB.search({q: '#javascript', count: 50, max_id: 123456})
     .then(response=>console.log(response))
 //  The object provided should contain only the keys that the API provides
 //
 //
 //

 //  Now lets search a specific tweet TB.search('123456789123')
     .then(response=>console.log(response))
 //  This method only allows a string containing the tweet id as argument
 //
 //
 //

 //  Now lets search retweeters of a specific tweet TB.getRetweets('123456789123', options)
     .then(response=>console.log(response))
 //  This method allows a string containing the tweet id as argument
 //  and an object with the options that the API provides.

+//  Now lets look the statuses on someone time line TB.userTimeLine({screen_name: 'super_cool_user'})
+    .then(response=>console.log(response))
+//  This method allows an object containing all the options
+//  allowed in the statuses/user_timeline spec

+//  Now lets look to our own feed TB.homeTimeLine(options?)
+    .then(response=>console.log(response))
+//  This method allows an optional object
+//  containing all the optionsallowed
+//  in the statuses/home_timeline spec

 ```